HISTORY OF THE COMOX VALLEY KICKERS

 In 2023 the Men’s team, under the leadership of Coach JB Nikkel, Coach Dan Mills, Captain Brandon Hudson, and Club President Aaron L’Arrive, made history by winning the provincial championship in the Men’s 3rd Division.
 “No one is better than us!” proclaimed Hudson after being doused in celebratory milk splashed by supporters and team mates.

-With three teams, Mens, Womens and Juniors, as well as a Mini Rugby Program, the Comox Valley Kickers Rugby Club continues to evolve as one of British Columbia’s, and the Comox Valley’s, longest serving sports clubs.
+With two teams, Men’s and Womens, the Comox Valley Kickers Rugby Club continues to evolve as one of British Columbia’s, and the Comox Valley’s, longest serving sports clubs.